Headless Commerce / What Does It Actually Mean?

 Connections between the systems

-Fortunately, we can do it gradually – for example, in the beginning it can be a simple architecture consisting of an e-commerce platform, a PIM system, and an ERP system.
+Fortunately, we can do it gradually – for example, in the beginning, it can be a simple architecture consisting of an e-commerce platform, a PIM system, and an ERP system.
 Of course, in this case, ERP will be the primary system.
 Nevertheless, assuming that the connection between the systems would take place via the Data bus, nothing prevents us from transferring the burden of managing selected areas of commerce to subsequent applications plugged into the architecture over time.
-At the same time, of course, not turning our organisation upside down, and simply adding more extensions to it.
+At the same time, of course, not turning our organization upside down, and simply adding more extensions to it.

 Minimum valuable product

-Practice has often shown that the key to success is building a scaled architecture with the minimum functional scope appropriate for the scale of a given business (so-called MVP – minimum valuable product) and its agile development in terms of current customer needs.
+Practice has often shown that the key to success is building a scaled architecture with the minimum functional scope appropriate for the scale of a given business (so-called MVP – minimum viable product) and its agile development in terms of current customer needs.
 However, that is a story for another time.